alemar11/ios-watchos-tvos-macos-resources/README.md

 * [GlitchLabel](https://github.com/kciter/GlitchLabel) - glitch effect
 * [KDEDateLabel](https://github.com/delannoyk/KDEDateLabel) - UILabel subclass that saves you from refreshing it when using 'time ago' format.
 * [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - Graceful morphing effects for UILabel written in Swift.
+* [MAGlowingLabel](https://github.com/Marwan8/MAGlowingLabel) - A UILabel with an animated glowing effect written in Swift.
 * [MarqueeLabel](https://github.com/cbpowell/MarqueeLabel) - A drop-in replacement for UILabel, which automatically adds a scrolling marquee effect when the label's text will not fit inside the specified frame.
 * [NumberMorphView](https://github.com/me-abhinav/NumberMorphView) - A label view for displaying numbers which can transition or animate using a technique called number tweening or number morphing.
 * [ODMultiColumnLabel](https://github.com/Sephiroth87/ODMultiColumnLabel) - A UILabel replacement that renders text on multiple columns.